MBishop17/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/project-quotas/_index.md

 | Replications Controllers | The maximum number of replication controllers that can exist in the project/namespace.                                                                                                            |
 | Secrets                  | The maximum number of secrets that can exist in the project/namespace.                                                                                                                            |

->**<sup>1</sup>** In the quota, if you set CPU or Memory limits, all containers you create in the project/namespace must explicitly satisfy the quota.
+>**<sup>1</sup>** In the quota, if you set CPU or Memory limits, all containers you create in the project / namespace must explicitly satisfy the quota.
 See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/policy/resource-quotas/#requests-vs-limits) for more details.

 {{% /accordion %}}